kevinsogo/compgen/README.md

 $ kg-hr # HackerRank
 ```

 This automatically detects the tests based on the corresponding format, so no need to pass `-i` and `-o` arguments.
-It receives an optional argument `--loc` which says where the test data is located.
-It defaults to the current folder.

 ## Generate passwords